Karttune/Karttunen_Patel_et_al/README.md

 ## Figure 1.
-Fig_1.rmd contains the R code to reproduce fig. 1 b, c and d.
+Fig_1.rmd contains the R code to reproduce fig. 1 b, c, d and Supplementary figs. 1a, b, and c.
 The script calculates the STARR-seq peak summit enrichment at TE classes lineages and creates the upset plot of the STARR peak and TE overlaps.

 #### Required additional packages for Fig_1.rmd: